fjahr/lightning-mw/05-onchain.md

 4. _remote node's offered HTLCs_: Zero or more pending payments (*HTLCs*), to pay the *local node* in return for a payment preimage.

-To incentivize the local and remote nodes to cooperate, an `OP_CHECKSEQUENCEVERIFY` relative timeout encumbers the *local node's outputs* (in the *local node's commitment transaction*) and the *remote node's outputs* (in the *remote node's commitment transaction*).
+To incentivize the local and remote nodes to cooperate, an relative timeout encumbers the *local node's outputs* (in the *local node's commitment transaction*) and the *remote node's outputs* (in the *remote node's commitment transaction*).
 So for example, if the local node publishes its